gabrie30/ghorg/README.md

 ghorg clone kubernetes --backup --clone-wiki
 ```

 This will create a kubernetes_backup directory for the org.
 Each folder inside will contain the .git contents for the source repo.
-To restore the code from the .git contents you would move all contents into a .git dir, then run `git init` inside the dir, then checkout branch.
+To restore the code from the .git contents you would move all contents into a .git dir, then run `git init` inside the dir, then checkout branch e.g.

 ```sh
 # inside kubernetes_backup dir, to restore kubelet source code